-The first meal of the day can be an important part of a healthy diet, but it’s also a time when your growling stomach can convince you to indulge in a meal that’s too heavy on sugary, fatty foods.
+The first meal of the day can be an important part of a healthy diet.
+The right breakfast makes a morning walk easier and helps you maintain energy during your entire morning.
+It’s also a time when your growling stomach can convince you to indulge in a meal that’s too heavy on sugary, fatty foods.
 As you work to improve your overall fitness, breakfast can be an opportunity to make some healthy swaps and start your days out on the right foot.

 Is Breakfast Really “The Most Important Meal of the Day?”